 Line the baking trays well

-I always go for a double thickness of greaseproof paper, as these pastries can be prone to getting overly dark on their bases if baked straight on the tray.
+I always go for a double thickness of greaseproof paper, as these pastries are prone to getting overly dark on their bases if baked straight on the tray.

-Leave the shaped dough at coolish room temperature to prove.
-If it is too warm, the butter can melt.
-Check them after a couple of hours: you want them puffy and with a slight wobble, and you should be able to see the layers of butter in there: this is always an exciting thing to see.
+Check the dough after a couple of hours: you want them puffy and with a slight wobble, and you should be able to see the layers of butter in there: this is always an exciting thing to see.

-Croissants start to brown up fairly quickly and it is easy to take them out thinking they are ready, only to find them collapsed and doughy inside!
-You can afford to go a darker golden brown with croissants and pains au chocolat.
+Croissants start to brown up fairly quickly and it is easy to take them out thinking they are ready, only to find them collapsed or doughy inside!
+You can afford to go a darker golden-brown with croissants and pains au chocolat.

 To test they are ready: the tops should be firm and crispy and they should lift easily off the tray, feeling very light.